Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-Type down the following script in that cds file
+Type down the following script in that CDS file
 </br>
 </br>